mrrooijen/mongoid-paperclip/README.md

-Mongoid::Paperclip - Making Paperclip play nice with Mongoid ORM
+Mongoid::Paperclip - Making Paperclip play nice with Mongoid ODM
 ================================================================

 As the title suggests, using this gem you will be able to use [Paperclip](https://github.com/thoughtbot/paperclip) with [Mongoid](http://mongoid.org/).